 The New Testament is the story of how the Messiah came and changed the way men thought about God.
 Most of his own people rejected him.
 In persuading the Romans to crucify the Son of God, they unwittingly brought about the perfect sacrifice by virtue of which the individual, Jew or Gentile, could be renewed from within.
 As revealed in the opening pages of the Bible but thereafter barely reflected upon, death was the penalty of sin and transgression, and Christ died in the place of all who would look upon him and believe.
 The message of salvation from the power of sin and death was to go to the ends of the earth.

 The Book of Revelation is the last of the 66 books and letters of the Bible (some of them very short).
 According to the Book of Daniel, a time would come when vision and prophet would be sealed: there would be no more prophecies, and no fulfilment of them, ‘until the time of the end’.
 The last prophecy was this book by John, which in many ways is a summation of all prophecy yet to be fulfilled, Old Testament and New.
-He was told not to seal up its words, for the time was said to be near – which remains true, if our perspective is that of all history.
+He was told not to seal up its words, for the time was said to be near.
+In the book of Revelation, likewise, Jesus says, “Take note, I am coming soon.”
+If we think of history as beginning from the rise of civilisation c.
+3000 BC, a delay of two thousand years does not seem ‘soon’, but in relation to the span of all history – and that, surely, is the perspective of this last book – it is still soon.
 The time of the end began with the coming of the Christ (Dan 9:24, I Cor 10:11), both his first coming, before which there had been no prophecy for over 400 years, and his second coming.
-With him ‘the revelation of the mystery kept secret all through the ages has now been disclosed and through prophetic writings made known to all nations’ (Rom 16:25).
-Written in the reign of Domitian (81-96 BC), it tells how this present age, in which the gospel goes out into all the world, will come to an end.
-Today, the end really is near.
+With him ‘the revelation of the mystery kept secret all through the ages has been disclosed, now and through the writings of the prophets’ (Rom 16:25).
+John was given his revelation in the reign of Domitian (81-96 BC).
+The book tells how this present age, in which the gospel goes out into all the world, will come to an end.

 |1||A|| Opening words